-Grills are good and all, but sometimes there’s a shortcut that can create equally drool-worthy results.
-No, there’s not gunna be a smoke ring and you aren’t going to be able to brag to your buddies about how you maintained the perfect temp to produce fall off the bone action, but you are going to be able to roll up your sleeves and get your jam on with some damn fine pork because you let the slow cooker do all the work and didn’t bat an eyelash.
+Grills are good and all, but sometimes, there’s a shortcut that can create equally drool-worthy results.
+No, there aren’t going to be smoke rings, and you aren’t going to be able to brag to your buddies about how you maintained the perfect temp to produce fall-off-the-bone action, but you are going to be able to roll up your sleeves and get your jam on with some damn fine pork because you let the slow cooker do all the work and didn’t bat an eyelash.

 But make sure you set them up with Alabama white sauce, mustard-based bbq sauce, and a little vinegar-based bbq sauce to pick from to dress up this tender pulled pork.